Average Electric Bill for Texas Residents

 How to switch providers in Texas

-- Check the terms of your current contract.
+1. Check the terms of your current contract.
 If you’re enrolled in a fixed-rate plan or one with a contract, your current provider could charge an early termination fee (ETF) for canceling before the contract ends.
-If you switch plans within 14 days of your contract ending, you won’t be charged an ETF.

-- Choose your plan and make the switch.
-Once you’ve found your new plan, Choose Texas Power will help you sign up.
-From there, your new provider will coordinate with your old provider to make the transition without interrupting your service.
+3. Choose your plan and make the switch.
+Once you’ve found your new plan, Choose Texas Power will help you sign up either online or over the phone.
+From there, your new provider will coordinate with your old provider to transition without interrupting your service.